 For the investigation of nonlinear systems, ramp function and step function (contrary to sine function and impulse function) have the advantage that the input value moves in one direction only.
 If we have a system in which the output value is controlled by two antagonists, we might be able to study both antagonistic branches separately by means of an increasing and (through a further experiment) a decreasing ramp (or step) function.
 In biology, systems composed of antagonistic subsystems occur quite frequently.
 Examples are the control of the position of a joint by means of two antagonistic muscles or the control of blood sugar level through the hormones adrenaline and insulin.
-At the input side, too, there may be antagonistic subsystems such as, for example, the warm receptors that measure skin temperature, and which cause the frequency of action potentials to increase with a rise in temperature, and the cold receptors, causing the frequency of action potentials to decrease with a lower outside temperature.
+At the input side, too, there may be antagonistic subsystems such as, for example, the warm receptors that measure skin temperature, and which cause the frequency of action potentials to increase with a lower outside temperature.